* Bernanke: Fed lacks tools to offset “fiscal cliff”

 * Moody’s cuts France credit rating

 * Hewlett-Packard shares hit 10-year low after charge

-Hewlett-Packard Co shares sank 12 percent to a 10-year low at $11.70 as the computer and printer maker swung to a fourth-quarter loss.
-The company said it took an $8.8 billion charge related to its acquisition of software firm Autonomy, citing “serious accounting improprieties.”
+Hewlett-Packard Co shares sank 11.9 percent to a 10-year low at $11.72 as the computer and printer maker swung to a fourth-quarter loss.
+The company said it took an $8.8 billion charge in the quarter, with $5 billion related to its acquisition of software firm Autonomy, citing “serious accounting improprieties.”

 Another factor weighing on stocks was Moody’s Investors Service’s reduction of France’s sovereign rating by one notch to Aa1 after the market’s close on Monday.
 Moody’s cited an uncertain fiscal outlook as a result of the weakening economy.

 “This brings forward a whole new set of problems to the euro -zone issue.
 When the lifeguards, in this case, Germany and France, are in trouble, when they need to save people like Greece and Spain, that could be a big concern,” Dailey said.